shashi8001/illumio-tag-flow-logs/README.md

 ## Known Limitations

 - **Custom Log Formats**: The program does not support custom log formats or versions other than 2.
 - **Error Handling**: The program expects correctly formatted CSV files.
-Malformed files may cause errors.
+Malformed files may cause exceptions.
 - **Unsupported Protocols**: If a protocol number is not found in the protocol mapping file, the program will use "unknown" as the protocol name.

 ## Future Enhancements